lynxthecat/cake-dual-ifb/README.md

 - a) appropriately selected egress from br-lan and br-guest; and
 - b) appropriately selected ingress from wan.

-Appropriate selection is achieved through fwmarks using nftables to isolate and avoid duplication of the relevant flows including unencrytyped WireGuard traffic and OpenWrt->WAN and WAN->Open traffic, and skip out the LAN-LAN traffic.
+Appropriate selection is achieved through fwmarks using nftables to isolate and avoid duplication of the relevant flows including unencrytyped WireGuard traffic and OpenWrt->WAN and WAN->OpenWrt traffic, and skip out the LAN-LAN traffic.

 Then apply CAKE on 'ifb-ul' and 'ifb-dl'.